Savory High-Protein Meals

 • Casual portion: half pizza, save the rest for next day

-• Whole pizza solo: 700 cal and 56g protein hit hard.
-We were full for 4+ hours, which is not what we expected from frozen pizza
+• Whole pizza solo: 700 calories and 56g protein is a substantial meal.
+Reviewers describe staying full for hours, which is unusual for frozen pizza

-• Split between two: 350 cal and 28g protein each.
-Felt like a reasonable post-workout meal, not a calorie disaster
+• Split between two: 350 calories and 28g protein each, which buyers treat as a reasonable post-workout meal rather than a calorie disaster

 Why the Milk Protein Crust Matters